elizavetasemenova/elizavetasemenova.github.io/_posts/2016-12-04-cox-point-process.md

 <script src="https://gist.github.com/elizavetasemenova/c9ee7d911da7cc25faac21cef9bfb1da.js"></script>

 Not surprisingly the mean and the estimates have changed.
 Could we have predicted their values prior to running the numerical experiment?
 Yes, and that is how.
-We are having in front of us a doubly stochastic process.
+We are having in front of us a  **doubly stochastic process **.
 Let us compute the expectation of the intensity:

 $E[\lambda]=exp(\beta_0+\beta_1*x)*E[r]=exp(\beta_0+\beta_1*x)*exp(\mu_r+(\sigma_r)^2/2)$